jenniferlhood/pwqmn/ReadMe.txt

 To select some stations within 50 km of Toronto, type the following: sel -city Toronto 50 To select stations on a river, type the following sel -river Grand River

 After the select command, the program will display your current station selection.
 You are able to add to the selection or remove stations from the selection.
-Currently only adding stations by their respective rivers is supported, making another city selection removes the previous one.
+Currently, only adding stations by their respective rivers is supported, making another city selection removes the previous one.
 Future versions will expand the selection function.
+To add a river to the current selection, type: sel -add river Speed River

 To see which rivers and cities are available for selection, you can use the <ls> ("list") command.
 The current description of this command given in the program is as follows: